Blood tests are often used to aid in the diagnosis of a number of medical conditions.

 Preparation depends on which tests are being requested and further information will be provided by the team (and related costs) at the time of booking.

-Please note, we do not provide an interpretation of your blood results, so we strongly recommend that you go through your results with your GP.
+Please note, we do not provide an interpretation of your blood results, so we strongly recommend that you go through your results with your GP, alternatively you can arrange a consultation with a Consultant Physician at The Berkshire Clinic for an addition £100.

 If one of the blood results requires urgent attention, on of The Berkshire Clinic doctors will make contact with you to discuss the result further.